-BlackBerry Limited and its subsidiary companies and affiliates (“BlackBerry”) are committed to and have a long-standing policy of maintaining the privacy and security of your personal information which is information about an identifiable individual (as defined by applicable privacy or data protection laws).
+BlackBerry Limited and its subsidiary companies and affiliates (“BlackBerry”) are committed to and have a long-standing policy of maintaining the privacy and security of your personal information.
+Personal information is information about an identifiable individual (as defined by applicable privacy or data protection laws).

 When you use a BlackBerry Offering, correspond with BlackBerry, enter a contest sponsored by BlackBerry or otherwise interact with BlackBerry, BlackBerry may process your personal information for the following purposes:

 - to understand and meet your needs and preferences, and to provide you with BlackBerry Offerings, e.g.:

 - for purposes related to the billing, activation, provision, maintenance, support, trouble shooting, resolving of disputes, deactivation, repair, refurbishment, replacement, upgrade or update of BlackBerry Offerings;